 How serious is GBS?

-GBS can cause bladder infections and uterine infections for the mother.
-In serious cases GBS can cause meningitis, sepsis, pneumonia or result in stillbirth of the newborn.
+GBS can cause bladder and uterine infections for the mother.
+In serious cases, GBS can cause meningitis, sepsis, pneumonia, or stillbirth.

 If I test positive for GBS does that mean my baby is going to get it also?

 No. Approximately 1 out of every 200 babies who are born to mothers who carry GBS will become ill.
 However, there are certain symptoms that put a mother at a higher risk than others.